 Indicator Title The increase in Percentage (%) of Self-Generated Revenue over Total Revenue.
-Definition The quarterly report details the percentage Increase on Self-generated revenue as a percentage of Total revenue against previous period Source of Data Management accounts Method of Calculation/ Assessment Subtract the previous month/period's revenue from the current month/period's revenue, and then divide that number by the previous month/period's revenue.
-Assumptions Industry complies and pay the rates gazetted Desegregation of beneficiaries Not Applicable Spatial Transformation (where applicable) N/A Reporting Cycle Annually.
-Desired Performance Higher performance than targeted Indicator Responsibility Manager: Finance
+Definition The quarterly report details the % Increase on Self-generated revenue as a percentage of Total revenue against previous period.
+Source of Data Management accounts Method of Calculation/ Assessment Self-Generated revenue /total revenue for the period x 100.
+Assumptions Industry complies and pays the rates gazetted.
+Desegregation of beneficiaries Not Applicable Spatial Transformation (where applicable) N/A Reporting Cycle Annually.
+Desired Performance Self-Generated revenue is 18% of Total Revenue at the end of financial year 2023.
+Indicator Responsibility Manager: Licensing and Classification

-27. Strategic Focus 5: Stakeholder Management and Collaboration
+Strategic Focus 5: Stakeholder Management and Collaboration